How To Clean Adidas Shoes | Keeping Adidas Kicks Clean

 Tackling Stubborn Stains

-3. Applying Stain-Removal Techniques: You might need to apply a stain-removal technique for stubborn stains.
-This could involve soaking the shoes in warm water and mild detergent or using a specialized stain-removal product.
-Always test the product on a small, inconspicuous area first to ensure it doesn’t discolor the material.
+You might need to try a special stain-removal technique if the stain is really tough.
+This could mean soaking your shoes in warm water with a little mild detergent or using a special product to remove the stain.
+But before you go all out, test the product on a small hidden area to make sure it doesn’t change the color of the material.

 Drying and Air-Drying